dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Available here: <https://gist.github.com/dimitrismistriotis/2aebe16bf713c40aaf98cee6fc8d4fa6#file-start_services>.
 Do not forget to make it executable (`chmod +x start_services`).

-### 6. Copy the Rails application to the server
+### 6. Copy Rails application to server and precompile assets

-In the case of using Vagrant the tgz should be first copied to the shared directory of the host machine extracted from the the current user inside the
+In the case of using Vagrant the "webapp.tgz" file created should be first copied to the shared directory of the host machine extracted from the the current user inside the container: `tar -xvzf /vagrant_data/webapp.tgz`.
+Target application is in the "web" directory, which from now on will be:
-container: `tar -xvzf /vagrant_data/webapp.tgz`.
-Target application is in the "web" directory, which from now on will be: "/home/vagrant/web".
+"/home/vagrant/web".

 **Note**: When on an actual machine it will be copied there before extraction with a secure copy, while probably most will do a git clone which as discussed